-The Chair-elect or a Chair reelected to a second term shall take office as Chair on the following June 1st and serve through May 31st of the next year.
+The eChair-elect or a eChair reelected to a second term shall take office as eChair on the following June 1st and serve through May 31st of the next year.
+The vice chair shall have the same term.
 A member of the Senate Council is not eligible while on sabbatical to serve as chair-elect but a person who has replaced the member on sabbatical on the Council is eligible to be elected as chair-elect.